dotnet/upgrade-assistant/docs/wcf_support.md

 - Manual upgrade guide: [Upgrading a WCF service to .NET 6 with CoreWCF](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/migrate-to-windows-app-sdk-ovw)
 - CoreWCF Blog: [CoreWCF 1.0 has been Released, WCF for .NET Core and .NET 5+](https://devblogs.microsoft.com/dotnet/corewcf-v1-released/)

 After upgrading the project, you'll need to compile and test them.
-The upgrade assistant will do what it can, but it can't solve every incompatibility as part of the project upgrade.
+Upgrade Assistant will do what it can, but it can't solve every incompatibility as part of the project upgrade.
 Please pay close attention to the upgrade-assistant console output and complete any manual updates requested by the tool.

 ## Issues